-O[/dropcap]DD THE WAY THINGS WORK OUT: I was cruising Facebook earlier this morning and stumbled over a poster.
+ODD THE WAY THINGS WORK OUT: I was cruising Facebook earlier this morning and stumbled over a poster.
 This was before my caffeine intake, usually a bad practice: two mugs of Trader Joe’s Dark French Roast with a dollop of honey is how I jumpstart the day!

 So I commented and got a response from the man (let’s call him DPB) who had uploaded the poster to his Facebook page.
 DPB and I had a couple of back-and-forths that left me uncertain as to his intent: was DPB making a point beyond my ability to grasp it, or was DPB just one of those confrontational people that found his place in the sun (where there’s hope for everyone) on the Internet?